 Getting college credits while in high school could not be simpler or more affordable than through the College Credit Plus Program.
 All students in 7th through 12th grade are eligible to apply and must meet the minimum standards of being academically prepared for college-level coursework.
 If you are interested in this program, you should attend an information session at your high school before March 30 as well as sign the Intent to Participate Form through your school by April 1.
 Once that is accomplished, complete the process below.

-- College Credit Plus Handbook
+- Check out our interactive College Credit Plus Handbook

 - Complete the application online.
 Click Apply Online and select Apply for High School Programs in the toolbar.

 - Submit your ACT/SAT scores or take the placement test.
 Contact your preferred campus to schedule your test.

 - Attend a College Credit Plus orientation.